IQSS/dataverse/doc/release-notes/7000-mpconfig-support.md

-# Introducing broader MicroProfile Config Support
+# Broader MicroProfile Config Support for Developers

-As of this release, many [JVM options](https://guides.dataverse.org/en/latest/installation/config.html#jvm-options) support to be set using any [MicroProfile Config Source](https://docs.payara.fish/community/docs/Technical%20Documentation/MicroProfile/Config/Overview.html#config-sources).
+As of this release, many [JVM options](https://guides.dataverse.org/en/latest/installation/config.html#jvm-options) can be set using any [MicroProfile Config Source](https://docs.payara.fish/community/docs/Technical%20Documentation/MicroProfile/Config/Overview.html#config-sources).

-This allows for much greater flexibility when configuring your Dataverse installation, especially when making use of containers, setting up development environments or firing up ephemeral environments for CI etc.

-Some options have been renamed for better consistency.
-Docs have been changed and enhanced accordingly.
-**Important** to know: any old settings remain to work as-is, but you'll find deprecation hints in the logs.

-Future enhancements to this may include:
-- Validation of JVM options on start
-- Interoperability with database settings
-- Single file configurability for your installation (sth. like /etc/dataverse.conf) and hot-reload
+Currently this change is only relevant to developers but as settings are migrated to the new "lookup" pattern documented in the [Consuming Configuration](https://guides.dataverse.org/en/latest/developers/configuration.html) section of the Developer Guide, anyone installing the Dataverse software will have much greater flexibility when configuring those settings, especially within containers.
+These changes will be announced in future releases.